 This document identifies the need and purpose of ecological restoration and explains its relationship with other forms of environmental repair.
 The Standards identifies the principles underpinning restoration philosophies and methods, and outlines the steps required to plan, implement, monitor and evaluate a restoration project to increase the likelihood of its success.
 The Standards are relevant to—and can be interpreted for—a wide spectrum of projects ranging from minimally resourced community projects to large- scale, well-funded industry or government projects.

 SERA and its Partners have produced these Standards for adoption by community, industry, regulators/government and land managers (including private landholders and managers of public lands at all levels of government) to raise the standard of restoration and rehabilitation practice across all sectors.
 The document provides a blueprint of principles and standards that will aid voluntary as well as regulatory organisations in their efforts to encourage, measure and audit ecologically appropriate environmental repair in all land and water ecosystems of Australia.

 This online version of the Standards should be referred to in the text of any other document as the 'National Restoration Standards'.
-It should be cited as 'Standards Reference Group SERA (2017) National Standards for the Practice of Ecological Restoration in Australia.
-Second Edition.
+It should be cited as 'Standards Reference Group SERA (2021) National Standards for the Practice of Ecological Restoration in Australia.
+Edition 2.2.
 Society for Ecological Restoration Australasia.
-Available from URL: http://www.seraustralasia.com/standards/home.html
+Available from URL: Available from URL: http://www.seraustralasia.com/standards/home.html